TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/HackedSite/Index.rst

 Detect, Analyze and Repair a Hacked Site
 ----------------------------------------

-Most websites don't get hacked.
+Most websites do not get hacked.
 If yours did, there is something wrong with it, or with the server, or with the hosting environment, or with the security on your desktop computer, your editors' computers, etc.
 You have to figure out how this happened so you can prevent it from